Mike Abell, Professional Civil Engineer

 One can argue, then, that FEMA P-807 enables a more realistic and rigorous assessment of seismic performance.
 Enhanced by torsional and other analytical applications not considered with CEBC A4, the output is a less extensive retrofit that still complies with building code.

 Some jurisdictions don't adopt FEMA P-807 into their building code, though they may still approve such a retrofit if submitted for permitting.

-There are also constraints associated with the use of FEMA P-807.
-Some buildings don't qualify.
+There are constraints associated with the use of FEMA P-807 in that some buildings don't qualify.